Manoui/website/README.md

 You can find all the steps and methods detailed on the M3 notebook, if you are only interested in a specific part, use the index.

 ### Preprocessing and filtering
 The notebook contains the performed preprocessing steps to obtain an exploitable and trustworthy dataset.
-Univariate analysis was carried out for each covariate to get a better understanding of the data.
-Then, multivariate data analysis will follow to understand the relation between the different covariates associated with a quote.

 ### Exploratory Data Analysis
 Once the dataset filtered and extended, we started to perform an univariate data analysis with summary statistics and graphical information on distribution of each covariate in order to get a better understanding of the data and design a more complex data analysis.

-Then, multivariate data analysis will follow to understand the relation between the different covariates associated with a quote.
+Then, multivariate data analysis followed to understand the relation between the different covariates associated with a quote.
 We will use scatterplots in order to understand the correlation between the different variables and linear regression to have a more complete insight on their relation.

 ### Dataset enrichment